brycehenson/matlab_struct_array_conversions/README.md

-# matlab structure tensor conversions
+# Matlab Structure Tensor Conversions
 **[Bryce M. Henson](https://github.com/brycehenson)**
 convert between the various ways tensors(arb. dim. arrays) can be stored in (or interact with) structures
 **Status:** This Code is **NOT ready for use in other projects**.
 Unit Testing is **crudely** implemented for functions.
 Integration/system testing is **not** implemented.